Short answer, yes. Gratifying? Also yes.

 Currently, I’m developing a WordPress theme using _s underscores as my base.
 It’s my first foray into theme development.
 After a couple months of messing around, I was left trying to figure out why none of my changes to style.css affected anything at all.
 Fiendishly maddening.
 And most of the tutorials out there end with, “Now just change whatever you want in your style sheet and have fun!”
 It was exactly like my adventures with classic VW wiring schematics.

 Alas, I was not having fun yet.
 I put it away for a couple weeks and worked on other things.
-Worked on improving my CSS.
+Mostly I worked on improving my CSS, which is a lifelong process.
 One day, in the middle of a CSS tutorial, something clicked.
 Just like Helga’s wiring.
 I paused the tut, fired up Mamp and opened up my theme files.
-I tried a couple new things.
+I wrote a few new things.
 Suddenly, stuff was changing on the site.
 I even said, “Yes!” out loud.
 I spent the rest of the next couple days writing code that actually affected the theme.

 I’m still working on it, it’s nowhere near finished.
 For example, I still need to create functionality for things like better customization and templates.
 I’m developing the theme specifically with indie musicians mind, so there are some built-in features that I’d like to offer them to make it easier as they build their sites.
 At this point I’m just making things pretty.
 But experiencing the feeling of actually having your code do what you want it to do is so freakin’ gratifying.
 Now it’s fun.